Azure/ImageSimilarityUsingCntk/README.md

 In the code snippet above, we assumed that the CNTK root directory is  *C:/local/CNTK-2-0-rc1/*.
 The opencv python wheel was originally downloaded from this [page](http://www.lfd.uci.edu/~gohlke/pythonlibs/).

 Troubleshooting:
-- The error "Batch normalization training on CPU is not yet implemented" can be caused when installing the CPU-only version of CNTK.
-In such cases, try the GPU version, even if your system does not have a GPU installed.
+- The error "Batch normalization training on CPU is not yet implemented" is thrown when trying to train the DNN using a CPU-only system.
+This is due to CNTK currently only providing CPU support for running, though not training, batch normalized networks.
+To skip training and hence avoid this error set `rf_maxEpochs` to zero in `PARAMETERS.py`.

 FOLDER STRUCTURE